face-orm/face/README.md

 Face includes powerful workflow to deal with relation and complex requests.

 Face is tested and safe enough for production.
-Right know it is perfectly suited for little and medium projects but it mays lack of maturity for biggest projects.
+Right now it is perfectly suited for little and medium projects but it mays lack of maturity for biggest projects.

 Quick Overview